 Wis.
 Stat. § 218.0116(1) also governs other aspects of automobile sales in Wisconsin, such as the requirement that dealerships be closed on Sundays, the sale of finance contracts and the fitness of auto dealerships and salespersons to conduct business.

 The Wisconsin administrative rule governing advertising and representations in automobile sales, Wis.
 Admin.
 Code § Trans.
 139.03, is found in Wis.
 Admin.
 Code Chapter Trans.
-139, which regulates a variety of motor vehicle trade practices, including the written disclosures an auto dealer must provide consumers related to a vehicle’s use history and condition, motor vehicle purchase contracts, financing and satisfaction of liens, among other things.
+139, which regulates a variety of motor vehicle trade practices, including the written disclosures an auto dealer must provide consumers related to an automobile’s use history and condition, automobile purchase contracts, financing and satisfaction of liens, among other things.

 Wis.
 Stat. § 218.0163(2) allows any retail buyer or lessee suffering damages based on an auto dealer or salesperson’s violation of certain subsections of Wis.
 Stat. § 218.0116(1) to bring a court action to recover his or her damages and costs, including reasonable attorney fees.
 Those subsections include, but are not limited to, the following: